DanielLiamAnderson/Packaide/README.md

 Packaide was developed as part of the research project, Fabricaide, a system that helps designers of laser-cut objects make material-conscious design decisions and make the most of their scrap material.
 If you use Packaide as part of your research, please cite it as follows

-> Fabricaide: Fabrication-Aware Design for 2D Cutting Machines
+> **Fabricaide: Fabrication-Aware Design for 2D Cutting Machines**<br />
-> Ticha Sethapakdi, Daniel Anderson, Adrian Reginald Chua Sy, Stefanie Mueller
+> Ticha Sethapakdi, Daniel Anderson, Adrian Reginald Chua Sy, Stefanie Mueller<br />
-> To Appear in The Proceedings of the 2021 ACM CHI Conference on Human Factors in Computing Systems, 2021
+> Proceedings of the 2021 ACM CHI Conference on Human Factors in Computing Systems, 2021

 ## What is it?